ivandokov/depy/readme.md

 # Depy
 ### Simple and nearly dependency free deployment tool.
 Written in bash 4 the tool does not have any major dependencies.
-Everything you need to have installed is:
+Everything you need to have installed locally is:
  * `git` (*download the project and for updates*)
  * `ssh` (*communicate with the server*)
  * `rsync` (*transfer files*)
  * `zip` (*pack releases*)

+On the server you need to have:
+* `unzip` (unpack releases)

 These are basic tools which you probably have installed already on your system.